Bias-Variance Games: Introduction

 \section{Introduction}

-Firms who engage in electronic commerce increasingly rely on predictive analytics to drive a wide array of managerial decisions, ranging from recommendations to customer targeting and pricing.
-Given some data, a firm facing a potential customer will use predictive models or learning algorithms (henceforth algorithms) to anticipate the customer's future behavior and preferences, allowing it to better tailor its recommendation, targeting, and pricing decisions.
-In general, the success of such a strategy will depend on the effectiveness of the algorithms used, with these algorithms having advanced incredibly over the past couple of decades.
+Firms that engage in electronic commerce increasingly rely on predictive analytics to drive a wide array of managerial decisions, ranging from product recommendations to customer targeting and pricing.
+Given data, perhaps from past consumer behavior, a firm facing a potential customer will use predictive models or learning algorithms (henceforth algorithms) to anticipate the customer's future behavior and preferences, allowing the firm to better tailor its recommendation, targeting, and pricing decisions.
+In general, the success of such predictive analyses depends on the effectiveness of the algorithms used.
+Research on such algorithms has proliferated, and their capabilities have advanced incredibly over the past couple of decades.

-The point of departure for this paper is the observation that in many applications, firms utilizing predictive analytics do so in a competitive environment, and so the efficacy of a firm's analytics depends not only on its own expertise and technology but also on that of its competitors.
-Broadly speaking, this paper addresses the question of how the competitive nature of the interaction affects a firm's use of algorithms.
+The point of departure for this paper is the observation that, in many applications, firms that utilize predictive analytics do so in a competitive environment, and so the efficacy of a firm's analytics depends not only on its own expertise and technology but also on that of its competitors.
+In this paper we address the question of how the competitive nature of the interaction affects a firm's choice of algorithms.
 For example, while a particular algorithm may be best for a monopolistic firm targeting a customer, it may be suboptimal in a competitive environment.
 Furthermore, the optimal choice of algorithm in the competitive environment may depend on the competitors' choices of algorithms.

+For a concrete example, consider the increasingly popular box subscription companies that mail personalized monthly boxes of fashion, food, or other products to subscribers.
+The appeal of these companies lies in their high level of personalization, often achieved by machine learning algorithms \citep{sinha2016data}.
+Stitch Fix, for example, uses such algorithms to predict each subscriber's fashion taste and sends a box matching this taste \citep{gaudin2016stitch}.
+The better the fit, the more satisfied the subscriber, leading to greater customer acquisition and retention.
+Of course, Stitch Fix competes with other companies, such as Trunk Club, that also personalize their boxes using learning algorithms.
+Ultimately, the profitability of such a company will depend not only on how well it manages to predict a customer's fashion taste, but also on the predictions of its competitors.

+For a more general example, consider the so-called ``Long Tail'' marketplaces, which are characterized by huge numbers of goods that individually have low demand but that collectively make up substantial market share.
+One of the key drivers of Long Tail markets is the ability of firms to connect supply and demand, typically through machine learning algorithms that predict consumers' tastes and match them to products \citep{anderson2006long}.
+Often, many firms compete in the same Long Tail market, and in this case their success depends not only on their own ability to match goods to consumers, but also on the predictive ability of their competitors.